nopnop2002/esp-idf-mpu6050-dmp/MPU6050_KALMAN/README.md

 This demo estimates roll and pitch angles in software without using a DMP.
 Estimate roll and pitch using the very famous Kalman Filter.
 Since the MPU6050 does not have a magnetic sensor, yaw cannot be estimated.
-I used [this](https://github.com/TKJElectronics/KalmanFilter) Kalman Filter.
+I used [this](https://github.com/TKJElectronics/KalmanFilter) Kalman Filter by TKJ Electronics.
 I used [this](https://github.com/TKJElectronics/Example-Sketch-for-IMU-including-Kalman-filter/tree/master/IMU/MPU6050) as a reference.

 # Hardware requirements